Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization: Benchmark Tests for Polynomial Evaluation and Algebraic Equation Solvers

 \section{Benchmark Tests for Polynomial Evaluation and Algebraic Equation Solvers}

-As demonstrated in the matrix multiplication benchmarks, BF arithmetic offers no speedup for DD precision when the conventional sloppy addition and multiplication are employed.
-In this section, we present benchmark results for polynomial evaluation and an algebraic equation solver based on the Durand--Kerner (DK) method, both of which utilize TD and QD precision arithmetic, for which performance improvements are anticipated.
+As demonstrated by the matrix multiplication benchmarks, BF arithmetic offers no speedup in DD precision when conventional sloppy addition and multiplication are employed.
+In this section, we present the benchmark results for a polynomial evaluation and an algebraic equation solver based on the Durand--Kerner (DK) method, both of which utilize TD and QD precision arithmetic, for which performance improvements are anticipated.
 As described previously, we did not use the BF algorithm for the DD evaluation of a polynomial, but used the BF polynomial evaluation for TD and QD arithmetic.